 Crowd the Tap Maine (CTTM) is a program that supports teachers and students as they explore drinking water quality in their community.
 Students collect data about drinking water quality from homes and buildings all across the community and look for patterns and differences.
 If they find one part of the community where the drinking water seems more likely to have troublesome odors, tastes, colors, or chemical properties than in other parts of the community, the students work with municipal officials and others to figure out what the problem might be and, potentially, to help in correcting it.

-Right now, because the project is just getting started and is growing, we are adding several new posts each week that will help the pilot teachers use CTTM in their classrooms.
-Here is a link to the most recent posts.
+Here is a link to other recent posts.
 If you would like email notifications when we add new posts, fill in the form at the bottom of this page.

 For Teachers: CTTM Gets Underway at Sumner Memorial High School

 Schoodic Institute Education Specialist Sarah Hooper has begun work with Pathways students at Sumner High School on a CTTM project aimed at creating a comprehensive report on water quality in the old Sumner High School building before it is torn down and replaced by a new middle and high school learning center.
 Water quality in the old building is a problem.
 Students want to be sure that problems are identified and addressed in the new building.

 Sarah is using an instructional design that emphasizes the importance of students’ figuring things out on their own rather than being told what to do.
 In her post titled “Inviting Inquiry,” she describes what happened during the first class session and includes her lesson plan, updated and commented to reflect the changes she made on the fly as she worked with the students.
 Don’t miss this post!

 Detailed Guidance for Teachers About Collecting Water Data